kanidm/kanidm/designs/session_logout.rst

 ^^^^^^^^

-Sessions can only be cleaned up once a sufficient replication window has passed, and the session is in an expired state, since the abscence of the session also implies revocation has occured.
+Sessions can only be cleaned up once a sufficient replication window has passed, and the session is in an expired state, since the absence of the session also implies revocation has occurred.
 This way once the changelog window is passed, we assume the specific session in question can be removed.

 An active session *should never* be deleted, it *must* pass through the expired state first.
 This is so that